...

 • If you plan to just stroll around the town, then get off at Ine (伊根).

-• If you have more time to spend at Ine, then you can consider getting off at Michinoeki Funayanosato Ine (道の駅 舟屋の里伊根) for a panoramic view of Ine Bay and Funaya houses from a high hill then walk back down to the town center.
+• If you have more time to spend in Ine Bay, consider getting off at Michinoeki Funayanosato Ine (道の駅 舟屋の里伊根) for a panoramic view of Ine Bay and Funaya houses from a high hill, then walk back down to the town center.

 Visit Amanohashidate for One of the Three Views of Japan